JohnArcher/vscode-hollywood-mal/README.md

 `"when": "resourceLangId == hollywood"` ensures that `F5` is just overriden for Hollywood files, so if you additionally code in other languages like JavaScript or TypeScript you don't override the default behaviour for those languages.

-## Code Snippets

-You can use code snippets to quickly generate code patterns you regularly need, like function definitions, loops and so on.
-Please have a look at the [Snippets section](snippets.md) for a list of all supported snippets.

 ## Dark and Light Theme

 ![Dark Theme](https://raw.githubusercontent.com/JohnArcher/vscode-hollywood-mal/master/media/dark_theme.png)